apache/struts-site/source/getting-started/form-validation-using-xml.md

 Struts 2 provides several different validators that you can use in the XML validation file.
 See [Validation](../core-developers/validation.html) for a list of validators you can employ.

 In the above form, we want to ensure the user enters a first name.
-To have the Struts 2 framework enforce that rule we can used the Struts 2 [requiredstring validator](../core-developers/requiredstring-validator.html).
+To have the Struts 2 framework enforce that rule we can use the Struts 2 [requiredstring validator](../core-developers/requiredstring-validator.html).
 This validator checks that the user has entered a string value in the form field.

 ## XML Validator Format